 - Differentiated Technologies.
-Our PowerModule[TM] power converters are based on proprietary software and hardware combinations and are used in a broad array of applications, including our D-VAR[®] grid interconnection and voltage control systems, as well as our wind turbine core electrical components and electrical control systems.
-Our proprietary Amperium[TM] wire was engineered to allow us to tailor the product via laminations to meet the electrical and mechanical performance requirements of widely varying end-use applications, including power cables and fault current limiters for the Grid market and generators for the Wind market. - Highly Scalable, Low-Cost Manufacturing Platform.
+Our PowerModuleTM power converters are based on proprietary software and hardware combinations and are used in a broad array of applications, including our D-VAR® grid interconnection and voltage control systems, as well as our wind turbine electrical control systems.
+Our proprietary AmperiumTM superconductor wire was engineered to allow us to tailor the product via laminations to meet the electrical and mechanical performance requirements of widely varying end-use applications, including power cables and fault current limiters for the Grid market and generators for the Wind market. - Highly Scalable, Low-Cost Manufacturing Platform.
 We can increase the production of our proprietary power electronics and superconductor technologies at costs that we believe are low relative to our competitors.
-Our proprietary manufacturing technique for Amperium[TM] wires is modular in nature, which allows us to expand manufacturing capacity at a relatively low incremental cost. - Robust Patent Position and Engineering Expertise.
-As of March 31, 2012, we owned more than 155 patents and patent applications worldwide, and had rights through exclusive and non-exclusive licenses to more than 270 additional patents and patent applications.
-We believe our technology and manufacturing knowledge base, customer and product expertise and patent portfolio provide a strong competitive position. - Experienced Team.
-Our senior management team has extensive energy experience and is composed of veterans of the electrical equipment, utility and wind power markets.
-As of March 31, 2012, management was supported by 446 employees worldwide, 21 of whom hold Ph.Ds in materials science, physics, metallurgy, engineering or other fields.
+Our proprietary manufacturing technique for AmperiumTM wires is modular in nature, which allows us to expand manufacturing capacity at a relatively low incremental cost. - Robust Patent Position and Engineering Expertise.
+As of March 31, 2013, we owned more than 440 patents and patent applications worldwide (including international counterparts to U.S. patents), and had rights through exclusive and non-exclusive licenses to more than 280 additional patents and patent applications worldwide.
+We believe our technology and manufacturing knowledge base, customer and product expertise and patent portfolio provide a strong competitive position.